jaygrossman/jaygrossman.github.io/_posts/2024-10-10-associating_dbt_models_to_queries_in_snowflake.md

 <h5>Adding a comment with the model name using a macro</h5>

-<p>We can a dbt macro that will add some model details as shown below:</p>
+<p>We can a dbt macro that will add the model name as shown below:</p>

 {% raw %}
 ```sql